 Hey, I just got back from Denver.
 The last time I was in Denver, I wasn’t able to enjoy much but, this time, the city won me over.
 One of the highlights was when we went to the mountains and went whitewater rafting together with a number of people from the conference that I attended.

 During the rafting trip, I noticed many people were sleeping in their chairs.
 The ones that looked the most uncomfortable in their sleeping position ― and most likely to be in pain ― were the men.
 Today, I have quick exercises for men to help get rid of their neck pain.

 Enjoy the video and article below.

 I got Donnalee to demonstrate.

 Men suffer from neck pain because of muscle tightness commonly in their upper trapezius.
-Take your fingers and then press into the muscle.
-You will look for the sensitive spot within the muscle.
-You will press upon that sensitive spot so it’s comfortable and not in screaming pain.
+Take your fingers and press them into the muscle.
+Look for the sensitive spot within the muscle.
+Press upon that sensitive spot so that it’s comfortable and not in screaming pain.
 Hold it there and let it relax.
-When it relaxes, you will then move over to another point.
-You will work your way throughout the muscle looking for those sensitive points.
+Once it relaxes, move to another point.
+Work your way throughout the muscle, looking for those sensitive points.

-You use a ball and push the ball into the muscle.
-Perform one set of 5 repetitions so looking at 5 different spots in the muscle.
-Utilize a ball and find those sensitive areas, pressing the ball into the hyperactive muscle or tight muscle.
+You use a ball, pushing it into the muscle.
+Perform one set of 5 repetitions, looking for five different spots in the muscle.
+Utilize a ball and find those sensitive areas, pressing the ball into the hyperactive or tight muscle.

-You can make it even more challenging by utilizing the wall.
+You can make this even more challenging by utilizing the wall.
 Place the ball between the wall and your body.
-Put your body weight into it pressing deeper and harder into the muscle.
+Push your body weight into it, pressing deeper and harder into the muscle.
 Find the sensitive area and then press.
 It will be a little uncomfortable.
-You will hold it for a second or two until it relaxes and then you will move on to another spot in the muscles.
+Hold it for a second or two until it relaxes, and then move on to another spot in the muscle.

 Rick Kaselj, MS